jia-yuheng/Multi-Source-Distillation-for-Lightweight-CNNs/README.md

 # 🚀 Multi-Source Distillation for Ultra-Lightweight CNNs
 ### Structure–Distillation Co-Optimization Framework on VanillaNet-6

+Lightweight convolutional neural networks are widely adopted in edge and resource-constrained applications due to their high efficiency and low deployment cost.
+However, their performance is often significantly limited by weak representation capacity, restricted receptive fields, and insufficient effectiveness of conventional training strategies.

+To address this issue, we propose a **structure–distillation co-optimization framework** built upon VanillaNet-6, which improves model performance from both architectural design and training supervision perspectives while preserving strict efficiency constraints.

-> Achieving **near-ResNet-18 performance** while dramatically reducing computational cost
+> Achieving **near-ResNet-18 performance** with ultra-low computational cost
 > → Parameters ↓ 85.3% → FLOPs ↓ 51.4% → Latency ↓ 30.1%

 ---

 ## 🔥 Key Results

-Extensive experiments on CIFAR benchmarks demonstrate that the proposed framework consistently improves lightweight CNN performance under strict efficiency constraints: